grafana/beyla/docs/sources/network/_index.md

 ## Metric attributes

-Network metrics provides a single **OpenTelemetry** metric `beyla.network.flow.bytes`, a counter of the total bytes sent of network flows observed by the eBPF probe since its launch, with the following attributes:
+Network metrics provides a single **OpenTelemetry** metric `beyla.network.flow.bytes`, a counter of the number of bytes observed between two network endpoints, with the following attributes:

 - `beyla.ip`: the local IP address of the Beyla instance that emitted the metric
 - `src.address`/`dst.address`: the source/destination IP address of the network flow